ClaraR93/paddle-adventures/README.md

 - When the user hovers over the ‘create account’ button, the font switches to white, whilst the background colour switches to white.
 This provides a visual queue for the user to submit their details.

+*Thank You Page:*

+- When the user submits their details on the Sign Up page, this automatically navigates them to the Thank You page, with a simple message to the user thanking them, and then a prompt below, reminding the user to check their inbox for further instructions.
+This elicits a positive emotional response from the user, as they have successfully submitted their details without any issues.

+- There is a further ‘return to home’ button below this information, to guide the user back to the index page.

 ### Accessibility